-To test statistically significant differences between monthly physicochemical parameters of the water column and sediment, one way ANOVA performed.
-One way ANCOVA was used to establish linear regression slopes and their equalities for water and sediment algae for all studied zone.
-Levene's test was performed to appraise the sameness of algae in the water column and sediment algae tested at 0.05 confidence limits as the impact of dredging.
-Linear correlation analysis and principal component analysis was performed to buttress similarities between relative abundances of algae in water and sediment among the studied stations.
+To test statistically significant differences between the water column's monthly physicochemical parameters and sediment, one way ANOVA was performed.
+One way ANCOVA was used to establish linear regression slopes and their equalities for water and sediment algae for all studied zones.
+Levene's test was performed to appraise the algaes' sameness in the water column and sediment algae tested at 0.05 confidence limits as the impact of dredging.
+Linear correlation analysis and principal component analysis were performed to buttress similarities between algae's relative abundances in water and sediment among the studied stations.
 Euclidean distance elucidated the similarities in habitat-type in the three studied stations.
-Pearson linear correlation applied on $\log x+1$ transformed abundances, and environmental variables, correct non-uniformity in metric scale and taxa variability are to detect the most influential parameters on algal abundances among studied stations.
-Species diversity and individual richness were used to predict the stability (expected trend) of algae in both water habitats using Hammer et al., 2001; Colwell et al., 2012).
+Pearson linear correlation applied on log x+1 transformed abundances, and environmental variables, correct non-uniformity in metric scale and taxa variability and to detect the most influential parameters on algal abundances among studied stations.
+Species diversity and individual richness were used to predict algaes' stability (expected trend) in both water habitats using (Colwell et al., 2012; Hammer et al., 2001).